 Be a responsible dog owner, to represent the species well.
 For example, Pit Bulls are feared and often even hated in most places these days, due to irresponsible ownership.
 People tend to blame the animals when in fact it’s the human factor influencing the dog’s behavior.
 Train your dog well and leave a good impression on others!

-Dogs of all sizes and shapes make for amazing pets, and a great owner takes the time to learn all about their care.
+Dogs of all shapes and sizes make for amazing pets, and a great owner takes the time to learn all about their care.
 You have done just that, so use the tips you have read here to get down to business.
 A few simple changes or lessons can really make your dog the happiest he can be.